feliperosilva/ToDo-List-App/README.md

 ## A simple application with the following features:
 1. Create a new task;
-2. Update task as done or not;
+2. Update task as finished;
 3. Set a deadline for each task;
-4. Create categories for each task;
+4. Choose categories for each task;
-5. Filter tasks by category;
+5. Filter tasks by categories, status or deadline;
 6. Delete a task;

 ## Versions used in this project: